How do I start on a pilot's license?

 Will I have enough money to learn how to fly?

 Have you ever noticed, if you fully commit to a dream the money usually follows?
 We have seen countless students realize this truism.
 The cost of a sport pilot certificate usually ranges from $5,000 to $7,000; and a private pilot certificate usually ranges from $10,000 to $12,000. (see our rates page for more details) Rarely have we seen students begin their training with the ability to finance all of their training at once.
-At Santa Monica Flyers, training is "pay-as-you-go"; you only pay for one lesson at a time.
-Our students fly when they have both time and resources to fly and we never pressure our students.
-Our students move forward with their training only when they are able to fly.
+At Santa Monica Flyers, training is "pay-as-you-go" even if you only pay for one lesson at a time.
+Our students fly when they have both time and resources to fly and are never pressured to do otherwise.
+Our students move forward with their training only when they are able.